About Us About Baby's First Test

-Baby's First Test houses the nation's newborn screening clearinghouse.
-The clearinghouse provides current educational and family support and services information, materials, and resources about newborn screening at the local, state, and national levels and serves as the Clearinghouse for newborn screening information.
-This resource is dedicated to educating parents, family members, health professionals, industry representatives, and other members of the public about the newborn screening system.
-This site also provides many ways for people to connect and share their viewpoints and questions about the newborn screening system.
+Baby's First Test is the nation's newborn screening education resource center for families and health professionals.
+Centered on real experiences navigating newborn screening, Baby's First Test provides up-to-date information, support, and services for families and education, materials, and resources about newborn screening at the local, state, and national levels.
+We are dedicated to educating and connecting parents, family members, health professionals, industry representatives, and other members of the public to the newborn screening system.
+We believe in the importance and value of shared viewpoints and perspectives for the continued growth and improvement of the newborn screening system.

 By establishing a collection of educational information in a single place, BabysFirstTest.org is a one-stop shop that: